Francis Asbury: Asbury's circuits in England

 Asbury's travels in America are amply noted in his three-volume journal, The Journal and Letters of Francis Asbury.
 However, his travels in England are much harder to piece together as very little information exists.
-John Wigger provide some details in American Saint, his biography on Asbury.
+John Wiggers provide some details in American Saint, his biography on Asbury.

 Around 1763, Asbury began leading the class of about two dozen faithful at the West Bromwich Wesleyan society.
 In March 1765, his mentor, Wesleyan Alexander Mather asked Asbury to assist him.
 For the next 11 months, the twenty-year-old Asbury taught and preached around the Staffordshire circuit.
-The circuit consisted of small Wesleyan societies in West Bromwich, Wednesbury, Walsall, Wolverhampton, and Billbrook.
+The circuit consisted of small Wesleyan societies in West Bromwich, Wednesbury, Walsall, Wolverhampton, and Bilbrook.
 These areas were the foundation of Methodism in the Black Country.
 During this initial phase of his circuits around England, two Wesleyan preachers offered the majority of the young preachers mentoring.
 The first was the already mentioned Scottish itinerant, Mather.
 The second was an English preacher from Bedfordshire, James Glasbrook.
-These two taught Asbury, John Wesley's basic requirements for a Wesleyan itinerant preacher.
+These two taught Asbury John Wesley's basic requirements for a Wesleyan itinerant preacher.

 In January 1766, Mather offered him the opportunity to quit the forge and join the Wesleyan movement as a full-time itinerant on a trial basis.
 The twenty-one-year-old Asbury accepted.
 Part of his training as a full-time traveling preacher required that he read extensively from books suggested by Wesley, who made them available in London, Bristol and Newcastle.
 The list included several Divinity Books: the Bible, Wesley's tracts, the works of Boehm and Francke.
 There were also books on Natural Philosophy, Astronomy, History, Poetry and Latin Prose.
 There were also books on Latin Verse, Greek Prose, including the Greek New Testament, Greek Verse - including Homer's Iliad, and the Hebrew Bible.